 wp-content/themes and create a directory.
 This is where you'll be initializing Git from and where you'll be pulling your locally developed theme from GitHub to.

-Another cool feature from RAIDBOXES: Git is already installed on the server - as is WordPress CLI (WP-CLI).
-The only thing left to do now is to pull your GitHub repository into the RAIDBOXES WordPress file tree.
+Another cool feature of Raidboxes: Git is already installed on the server - as is WordPress CLI (WP-CLI).
+The last thing to do is to pull your GitHub repository into the Raidboxes WordPress file tree.

 git push directly from your local device into your git repo.
 Instead, you pull it from a service like GitHub.

-(If you've already pushed your local development project to GitHub, please continue with step 8).
+(If you have already pushed your local development project to GitHub, please proceed to step 8).

-From your local device, go to the folder where your custom WordPress theme was created.
-Run the following in your terminal to initialize Git:
+From your local device, navigate to the folder where your custom WordPress theme was created.
+Then initialise Git by running it in your terminal:

 Create your repo on GitHub and add it as a remote to your custom development.
 For instructions on creating a GitHub repository, please read this documentation.